isobchuk/cpp_register/Readme.md

 The library basically contain the only one file - registers.hpp.
 It is contains three interface classes:

-1. **ConstVal** - helper class to transform register value to constexpr value as a type property.
+1. **RegVal** - helper class to transform register value to constexpr value as a type property.
 This class allows to resolve the problem (constexpr function parameters are not constexpr).
 Supported a bit '|' (or) operation.
+**Note:** register value is a value that is one of: unsigned arithmetic, pointer (to static) or enum (class) with base unsigned arithmetic.
 2. **Field** - type for registers' fields.
 3. **Register** - type for registers.

 Access mode for the fields and registers - defined in the **AccessMode** enumeration.

-**is_register_v** - is inline template constexpr variable to check the value is one of (const) uint8_t, uint16_t, uint32_t.

 Some supported operations (stm32f407 as example):